Major Small Business Challenges & Their Proposed Course of Action

 Should your business fall in such a competitive situation, keep in mind that personal touch is a firm-specific advantage you can emphasize on.

 Customer service is the backbone of your business’s success.
 Be 200% sure that your customer service is flawless: to follow up with people after conversion and ascertain that all unsatisfied customers are directly—and politely—addressed.
 No matter how simple this strategy seems to be, being known as a nice company can go a long way!

 Understandably, people love feeling that their concerns are being heard and well addressed.
 Let’s treat your customers and site visitors – your “would-be” customers - like the humans you know they are and let them get to know the faces and voices behind your company's operations.
 Furthermore, every single person enjoys being “special”, thus, make your best efforts to understand their real intent and deliver personalized experiences, which are tailored just for them.

 What’s more, whatever approach you've decided to take with your company, make sure to stick to your brand consistently throughout your marketing material and web copy.
 Being a small business will sometimes work against you, but when it comes to your brand's personality, size shouldn't matter.

 #4.
 Concern for Scale Expansion

-One of the small business challenges that are rarely paid adequate attention is the huge adjustment needed to expand your company.
-As you're starting out, you'll be able to head most major areas of your business.
+One of the small business challenges that are rarely paid adequate attention to is the huge adjustment needed to expand your company.
+As you're starting out, you'll be able to head to the most major areas of your business.
 Nevertheless, when your small business starts to grow, there is a likelihood that you have to relinquish some of your earlier control.
 Rather than managing every single task, you will delegate workload and be more of a supervisor for the whole operation.
 The concern of how to assign the work volume to specific individuals in the most efficient way for your business turns out to be a major one.